Your expert guide to visiting Zuheros in Córdoba

 This small museum on the square also won’t take up much of your time but since you have to go in here to buy castle tickets, take a quick look around as the outline of the area’s long history is interesting.

-A very pretty sixteenth-century church that is thought to have begun life as a mosque.
+A very pretty 16th century church that is thought to have begun life as a mosque.
 It is located on Plaza de la Paz, right next to the castle.
 Its clock tower was once a minaret.
+It is also known as the Iglesia de los Remedios.

 At the other end of the village is this impressive museum dedicated to the history of life in the region.
 I didn’t have time to go in but the reviews I read are really glowing and I will absolutely be returning to visit it.